Types of Natural Stone for Home Decoration

 Marble

-A metamorphic rock, formed under the influence of high temperatures and pressure and consisting only of calcite.
-In construction, not only this stone is called marble, but also other rocks similar to it - marble-like limestones, dolomites, carbonate breccias.
+A metamorphic rock formed under high temperature and pressure and consisting solely of calcite.
+In construction, the name "marble" is applied not only to this stone but also to other similar rocks, such as marble-like limestones, dolomites, and carbonate breccias.

-Color Palette: "pure" marble is usually light uniform color - white, grayish, yellowish, silicate marble, which impurities of other minerals (hematite, limonite, manganese oxides, graphite, etc.) give color shades of green, red and even black.
+Color palette: "pure" marble is usually a light, uniform color, such as white, grayish, or yellowish.
+In other marbles, impurities of other minerals (hematite, limonite, manganese oxides, graphite, and so on) give shades of green, red, and even black.

-Marble often has a pattern - mottled, spotty, wavy, moiré; polishing reveals a pattern and color, polishing reduces its brightness and clarity, the texture of chipping hides the pattern and brightens the overall background.
+Marble often has a pattern: mottled, spotty, wavy, or moire.
+Polishing brings out the pattern and color; honing reduces their brightness and clarity; a riven texture hides the pattern and lightens the overall background.

-Physical properties: well amenable to mechanical processing, easy to polish, extremely decorative; medium hardness, density about 2.7, good dielectric, has good indicators of heat resistance.
+Physical properties: easy to machine, easy to polish, and extremely decorative; medium hardness; density about 2.7; a good dielectric; good heat-resistance ratings.

-Disadvantage: the most valuable fine-grained white marble, which is famous for its warm tone and "translucent" structure, is very capricious, as prone to staining and yellowing in unfavorable conditions.
+Disadvantage: the most valuable fine-grained white marble, famous for its warm tone and "translucent" structure, is very capricious, as it is prone to staining and yellowing in unfavorable conditions.

 - laying of interior floors